poiu-de/coat-site/content/docs/user_guide/_index.md

 ---
 title: "User Guide"
 weight: 1
+draft: true
 ---

-Welcome to the Compose theme user guide!
-This guide shows you how to get started creating technical documentation sites using Compose, including site customization and how to use Compose's blocks and templates.
+This guide describes all aspects of Coat, how it can be configured an used.

-{{< button "./install-theme/" "Get started now" >}}
+{{< button "./overview/" "Overview" >}}